mth229/mth229.github.io/calculator.md

 ```

-Note that `julia` makes this task even easier, as one can do
+Note that `Julia` makes this task even easier, as one can do
 multiple assignments via "tuple destructuring:"

 ```